+Fig. 2.
+Example of a data entry interface

 Source: the author

 This allows users to effortlessly copy and collect their raw (formatted) data directly from these familiar environments into AEDES.
 This approach allows students to quickly enter, process, and analyze their datasets, thus promoting an iterative, exploratory, and efficient approach to data analysis.
 Fundamentally, each analytical module of AEDES is carefully populated with illustrative example data.
 The immediate provision of context and a clear model serve as an invaluable guide for new users, allowing them to quickly understand the expected data structure and adapt their own diverse datasets accordingly, thus accelerating their learning and application process.
 It is worth noting that ecological studies, which are often neglected by major software programs, have a special place in this tool.